-A guide to problems, costs, maintenance and repair for your 1998 Dodge Ram Van 2500
+A guide to repairs, service, and maintenance costs for your 1998 Dodge Ram Van 2500

 On 3.9L V6 and 5.9L V8 engines, the intake manifold gasket may leak and cause increased oil consumption and a spark knock during acceleration; the gasket should be replaced.

 Leak detection pump failure can be caused by the internal diaphragm switch sticking, or in some cases, contamination from debris or carbon particles from vapor canister.
 If black carbon particles a...